dylancreaven/projectGraphTheory/README.md

 Fragment - A class for a fragment of a Non-Deterministic Finite Automaton with a start state and accept state

-shunt(infix) - a function that takes in a regular expression as a string, assumes the string is in infix notation and converts it to postfix notation.
+shunt(infix) - Function called from the Shunting program also in the repository and imported into regex.py.This is a function that takes in a regular expression as a string, assumes the string is in infix notation and converts it to postfix notation.
 Uses a dictionary to create precedence for each operator in a regular expression.

 compile(infix) - a function that takes in a regular expression as a string, assumes the string is in infix notation, then calls the shunt function to convert the string to postfix notation.
 Then it uses the postfix string and converts that into a list format.
 Then it goes through each character in the list (i.e the postfix string) and if the character is a letter/number (i.e a non-special character).
 If the character is a special character (e.g '|') then the program has special routes just for those characters.
 It will pop fragment(s) off the stack and choose the edge/arrow followed by which operator is being looked at.